felgueres/clustered-ab-test/README.md

 The value of this step also lies in defining a working assumption about the clusters:

-> _Households within clusters behave similarly under same circumstances, therefore, the baseline for time-of-use tariffs can be estimated by the actual loads of the corresponding control group_.
+> _Households within clusters under same circumstances behave similarly, thus, the baseline comparison for variable tariffs can be estimated by the actual loads of the corresponding control group_.

 The dataset used includes a 6-month period where all users where exposed to same conditions and therefore is an unbiased timespan to perform the clustering.
 Furthermore, thinking about the actual application of demand response (DR) applications, the benchmark doesn't need to be an extended period of time, it could be done within non-event DR days.